mbarnettHMX/beneficial-ownership-engine/README.md

 For local deployment on a laptop, desktop, or virtual machine, follow the instructions in [Local Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/LOCAL_DEPLOY.md).

-## Web Application to Support Reporting Capabilities
+## Web Server to Support Reporting Capabilities

-### API
+### Web Server and API

-To install the dependencies needed for the API, execute the following commands from the `python/api-backend` folder:
+To install the dependencies needed for the web server and API, execute the following commands from the `python/api-backend` folder:

 ```bash
 pip install poetry
 poetry install
 ```

-To run the backend API execute from the root of the project:
+To run the backend web server and API execute from the root of the project:

 ```bash
 docker-compose up backend_api --build
 ```

-### Report

 To run the UI, you can either use `docker-compose` or install node and yarn and execute the following commands from the root of the project: